Macavitymadcap/qorthos/gazetteers/theology.md

 each being where they could, or in the very least bringing their desires to fruition.
 When the war came they sided with the Light, seeing the Darkness as the antithesis of love.
-They are worshipped by artists, prostitutes, and also many elves, whose patron god Corellon Larethian is similarly hermaphroditic..
+They are worshipped by artists, prostitutes, and also many elves, whose patron god Corellon Larethian is similarly hermaphroditic.
 Their avatars are common, coming in the form of humanoids of insurmountable beauty and indeterminate sex.
 Pareesha’s genderless nature is accepted by the Confederate and Dagmari churches, though in Regicia they are worshipped as a